Your Referral Program’s Promotion is vital!

 - Emotional Triggers

-You must make it easy for people to understand what they have to gain from entering your referral program.
+You must make it easy for people to understand what they have to gain from entering your referral marketing program.
 You have to use terms they understand.

 e.g. Everybody understands money value, so you could test changing your discount claim from percentage to actual money value; and vice versa.